Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 Measured over the 12-week post-migration period:

 • Account losses dropped from 8/month to under 1/month.
-Over 12 weeks, the agency lost 2 accounts total across the 120-account portfolio - an 87% reduction.
+Over 12 weeks, the agency lost 2 accounts total across the 120-account portfolio.
+An 87% reduction.

 • Proxy cost increased $315/month (175% of prior spend); net operational cost decreased $4,100/month.
 The math: 6 fewer monthly account losses × $700 average recovery cost = $4,200 monthly savings.
-Net margin improvement was approximately $3,785/month after accounting for the proxy cost increase.
+Net margin improvement was roughly $3,785/month after accounting for the proxy cost increase.

 • Client retention improved.
 In the 12-week post-migration period, 0 client churns were attributed to account loss, versus 2 prior client churns in the preceding 12-week period.